Fairport in Monroe County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1794.

 Location.
-43° 5.507′ N, 77° 26.528′ W. Marker is in Fairport, New York, in Monroe County.
-Marker is on South Main Street (New York State Route 250) 0.1 miles north of Hulbert Road, on the right when traveling south.
+This marker has been replaced by another marker nearby.
+It was located near 43° 5.507′ N, 77° 26.528′ W. Marker was in Fairport, New York, in Monroe County.
+It was on South Main Street (New York State Route 250) 0.1 miles north of Hulbert Road, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 234 South Main Street, Fairport NY 14450, United States of America.
+Marker was at or near this postal address: 234 South Main Street, Fairport NY 14450, United States of America.
 Touch for directions.